Cynchronized/Cynchronized/README.md

 ### Fun Facts

-🌟 When I'm not coding, you can find me Gaming, Weight lifting, and Cooking!.
+🌟 When I'm not coding, you can find me Gaming, Weight lifting, and Cooking!

 ### Find Me Online